na-na-hi/renget/archive/bgkoh.md

 *Equipped Item: N/A* | Vacant hand slot.
 1. Renewal Herb | Resets all Stat Stage changes to Stage 0.
 2. Pomeg Berry | Sweet and spicy, with bitter aftertaste.
 (1 Spicy, 1 Sweet)
-3. Eᴍᴘᴛʏ | Vacant inventory slot.
+3. Aspear Berry |  Thaws the user.
+Heals Freeze.
-4. Eᴍᴘᴛʏ | Vacant inventory slot.
+4. Nifty box | Light and convenient to carry around.
+Seems to contain any kind of item.

 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.